0chain/blobber/README.md

   start: false
   # The frequency at which the worker should look for files, Ex: 3600 means it will run every 3600 seconds
   worker_frequency: 3600 # In Seconds
-  # Number of workers to run in parallel, Just to make execution faster we can have mutiple workers running simultaneously
-  num_workers: 5
   # Use SSL for connection or not
   use_ssl: false
 ```